seanmd8/Maneuver/README.md

 Gameplay Changelog:

+9/13/25
+- Added new Journal screen to keep track of cards, boons, and tiles you encounter
+- Ancient Card Boon has 2 more card options

 9/6/25
 - Added 1 new boon
 - Rebalanced Fortitude Boon: Now heals for 1 in addition to raising your max health